Not sure if Hyatt Place is right for you?

 Potential Mitigations

-- A business advisor can help you research the public reputation and track record of the key executives listed in Item 2.
+- In any FDD, it is vital to have a business advisor help you scrutinize the backgrounds of the key executives listed in Item 2.

 Private Equity Ownership